 It raised $3 billion through a bond issue to fund its own research, even though it couldn’t afford it.

 I tell my kids they will never be afflicted by my maladies.
 When they get cancer in 20 years, they will just go down to Wal-Mart and buy a bottle of cancer pills for $5, and it will be gone by Friday.

 What is this worth to the global economy?
 Oh, about $2 trillion a year, or 4% of GDP.
 Who is overwhelmingly in the driver’s seat on these innovations?
 The USA.

 There is a political element to the new Golden Age as well.
 Gridlock in Washington can’t last forever.
 Eventually, one side or another will prevail with a clear majority.

-That means raising the retirement age from 66 to 70 where it belongs, and means-testing recipients.
-Billionaires don’t need the maximum $30,156 annual supplement.
+That means raising the retirement age from 66 to 70 where it belongs and means-testing recipients.
+Billionaires don’t need the maximum $45,480 Social Security benefit.
 Nor do I.

-The ending of our foreign wars and the elimination of extravagant unneeded weapons systems cuts defense spending from $800 billion a year to $400 billion, or back to the 2000 pre-9/11 level.
+The ending of our foreign wars and the elimination of extravagant unneeded weapons systems cut defense spending from $755 billion a year to $400 billion, or back to the 2000, pre-9/11 level.
 Guess what happens when we cut defense spending?
 So does everyone else.

 I can tell you from personal experience that staying friendly with someone is far cheaper than blowing them up.

 That means China will have to defend its own oil supply, instead of relying on us to do it for them for free.
 That’s why they have recently bought a second used aircraft carrier.
 The Middle East is now their headache, not ours.